ankitects/anki-manual/src/sync-server.md

 ## Large Requests

 The standard AnkiWeb limit on uploads is applied by default.
-You can optionally set MAX_SYNC_UPLOAD_MEGS to something greater than 100 if you wish to increase the limit.
+You can optionally set MAX_SYNC_PAYLOAD_MEGS to something greater than 100 if you wish to increase the limit.
 Bear in mind that if you're using a reverse proxy, you may need to adjust the limit there as well.